RonBulaon/nsdJourney/tipsandtricks.md

 * Be very good at note taking.
 * Exchange notes with others to seee what you've missed.
 * Bullet journaling helps on my planning and scheduling.
-* Since Packet Tracer is a network simulation only, use **autotyper** applications to do repetive stuff in Packet Tracer.
+* Since Packet Tracer is a network simulation only, use **autotyper** applications to do repetitive stuff in Packet Tracer.

 <br>

 ## Module Take Away
 ### **CCNA 1/2/3** - (Week 1 to 11)
-  * I'm not new to networking, but its my first time learning how to configure Cisco devices.
+  * I'm not new to networking, but its my first time learning to configure Cisco devices.
 I learned a lot in **configuring cisco devices via CLI** and raised my confidence level from intermediate to advance (maybe higher) networking.
   * The case studies, labs and final assesments are all very helpful.
 It all gave me a good review on networking and gained new perspective in modern day implementation.

 ### **Python** - On going